Dutch bank account

 - You must have a Dutch address where you will live during your stay.

-Bank office in Utrecht city centre
+Bank branch in Utrecht city centre

 Other money matters

-- A credit card (Visa or Mastercard).
+- A credit card (VISA or Mastercard).